 35.14.1 General

-(#1467)NSEP priority access is a mechanism that aims to provide prioritized access to system resources for authorized users to increase their probability of successful communication during periods of network congestion.
+(#1467)NSEP priority access is a mechanism that provides prioritized access to the wireless medium for authorized users to increase their probability of successful communication during periods of network congestion.[#4170]

-(#1504)(#3038)An MLD or non-AP EHT STA that is capable of invoking NSEP priority access shall have a value of true for dot11EHTNSEPPriorityAccessActivated and shall set to 1 the NSEP Priority Access Supported subfield of the EHT Capabilities element that it transmits.
-5854,#7092, An AP MLD or non-AP EHT STA that is not capable of invoking NSEP priority access shall have a value of false for dot11EHTNSEPPriorityAccessActivated and shall set to 0 the NSEP Priority Access Supported subfield of the EHT Capabilities element that it transmits.
+(#1504)(#3038) An NSEP MLD is an MLD that has a value of true for dot11EHTNSEPPriorityAccessActivated.
+A STA affiliated with an NSEP MLD shall set to 1 the NSEP Priority Access Supported subfield of the EHT Capabilities element that it transmits. [#4171, #5854,#7092, #7523] A STA affiliated with an MLD that is not an NSEP MLD[#4170, #7524] shall set to 0 the NSEP Priority Access Supported subfield of the EHT Capabilities element that it transmits.

-(#2305)During the (re)association process, the AP MLD obtains information required to verify the authority of the non-AP MLD or non-AP EHT STA to use NSEP priority access.
-An AP MLD that has dot11SSPNInterfaceActivated equal to true may use the interworking procedures described in 11.22.5 (Interworking procedures: interactions with SSPN) to retrieve permission for a non-AP MLD or non-AP EHT STA to use the NSEP priority access from an NSEP service provider via the SSPN interface during association by the non-AP MLD or non-AP EHT STA.
-To support this exchange, a non-AP MLD or non-AP EHT STA with dot11EHTNSEPPriorityAccessActivated equal to true shall provide the home realm information of the NSEP provider and necessary authentication parameters as described in 11.22.5 (Interworking procedures: interactions with SSPN).
-An AP MLD with dot11SSPNInterfaceActivated equal to true that successfully obtains permission for a non-AP MLD or non-AP EHT STA to use NSEP priority access shall update the dot11NonAPStationAuthNSEPPriorityAccesstype for the non-AP MLD or non-AP EHT STA in the dot11InterworkingEntry.
-The authorization information included in the dot11InterworkingEntry is passed from the prior AP to the new AP in the same ESS during reassociation as described in 11.22.5.3 (Reporting and session control with SSPN).
-Other methods of obtaining this authorization information are beyond the scope of this standard.
+(#2305)During the (re)association process, the AP MLD obtains information required to verify the authority of the non-AP MLD [#4171] to use NSEP priority access.
+An AP MLD that has dot11SSPNInterfaceActivated equal to true may use the interworking procedures described in 11.22.5 (Interworking procedures: interactions with SSPN) to retrieve permission for a non-AP MLD[#4171] to use the NSEP priority access from an NSEP service provider via the SSPN interface during association by the non-AP MLD[#4171].
+To support this exchange, a non-AP MLD [#4171]with dot11EHTNSEPPriorityAccessActivated equal to true shall provide the home realm information of the NSEP provider and necessary authentication parameters as described in 11.22.5 (Interworking procedures: interactions with SSPN).
+Other methods of obtaining this authorization information are outside the scope of this standard. [#5618]

+An AP MLD that successfully obtains permission for a non-AP MLD [#4171]to use NSEP priority access shall update the dot11NonAPStationAuthNSEPPriorityAccesstype for the non-AP MLD[#4171] in the dot11InterworkingEntry.
+The authorization information included in the dot11InterworkingEntry is passed from the prior AP MLD [#4171] to the new AP MLD [#4171] in the same ESS during reassociation as described in 11.22.5.3 (Reporting and session control with SSPN). [#5618]

 35.11.3 NSEP priority access procedure